The Manchurian Candidate: Film adaptations

 The book has twice been adapted into a feature film of the same title.
-The Manchurian Candidate (1962) is considered a classic of the political thriller genre.
-It was directed by John Frankenheimer and starred Laurence Harvey as Shaw, Frank Sinatra as Marco, and Angela Lansbury as Eleanor in an Academy Award-nominated performance.

-The Manchurian Candidate (2004) was directed by Jonathan Demme, and starred Liev Schreiber as Shaw, Denzel Washington as Marco, and Meryl Streep as Eleanor.
+The 1962 adaptation, considered a classic of the political thriller genre, was directed by John Frankenheimer, and starred Laurence Harvey as Shaw, Frank Sinatra as Marco, and Angela Lansbury as Eleanor in an Academy Award-nominated performance.
+The 2004 adaptation was directed by Jonathan Demme, and starred Liev Schreiber as Shaw, Denzel Washington as Marco, and Meryl Streep as Eleanor.
 It was generally well received by critics, and moderately successful at the box office.
-The film updated the conflict (and brainwashing) to the Persian Gulf War in 1991, had a U.S. corporation (called "Manchurian Global") as the perpetrator of the brainwashing and conspiracy instead of foreign Communist groups, and dropped the Johnny Iselin character in favor of making both Shaw and his mother elected politicians.
+The film updated the conflict and setting to the Persian Gulf War in 1991, had a U.S. corporation (called "Manchurian Global") as the perpetrator of the brainwashing and conspiracy instead of foreign Communist groups, and dropped the Johnny Iselin character in favor of making both Shaw and his mother elected politicians.

-Both adaptations discard several elements of the book.
+Both adaptations modify several elements of the book.
 The book spends more time describing the brainwashers and the facility in Manchuria where the Americans were held.
-The head of the project grants Raymond a "gift"; after his brainwashing, he becomes quite sexually active, in contrast to his reserved nature beforehand where he had not even kissed his love interest, Jocelyn Jordan.

-In the novel, Mrs. Iselin and her son travel abroad, where she uses him to kill various political figures and possibly Jocelyn Jordan's first husband.
-Rosie, Marco's love interest, is the ex-fiancée of one of his associates handling the Shaw case for Army Intelligence, making things between the couple tense.
-The movie adaptations also all but omit the novel's portrayal of incest between Raymond and his mother, only hinting at it with a mouth-to-mouth kiss.
+The head of the project grants Shaw a "gift"; after his brainwashing, he becomes quite sexually active, in contrast to his reserved nature beforehand where he had not even kissed his love interest, Jocelyn Jordan.
+The novel devotes considerably more attention to the activities and backstory of Senator Iselin, making even clearer than in the 1962 movie that Iselin is a fictionalized version of Senator Joseph R. McCarthy (the Iselin character was dropped from the 2004 film).
+In the novel, Mrs. Iselin and her son travel abroad, where she uses him to kill various political figures.
+Rosie, Marco's love interest, is the ex-fiancée of one of his associates handling the Shaw case for the FBI, making things between the couple tense.
+The movie adaptations also all but omit the novel's portrayal of incest between Shaw and his mother, only hinting at it with a mouth-to-mouth kiss.

 As a child, Mrs. Iselin was sexually abused by her father, but fell in love with him and idolized him after his early death.
-Towards the end of the book, as Raymond is hypnotized by the Queen of Diamonds, he reminds her of her father and they sleep together.
+Towards the end of the book, as Shaw is hypnotized by the Queen of Diamonds, he reminds her of her father and they sleep together.
 The 1962 version does not state outright the political affiliation of Senators Iselin and Jordan (implied to be Republicans), although in the 2004 film the equivalent characters are Democrats.
 According to David Willis McCullough, Senator Iselin is modeled on Republican senator Joseph McCarthy and, according to Condon, Shaw's mother is based on McCarthy's counsel Roy Cohn.
+The 1962 film implies that Raymond decided on his own to kill his mother and Iselin whereas the novel implies that this was the result of Marco changing Raymond's conditioning.